 - Reduce plastic waste and support circular economy practices

-- Source food and services locally to lower carbon impact
+- Source food and services locally where possible

 By aligning travel choices with corporate sustainability commitments, businesses not only lower their footprint but also attract environmentally conscious employees and clients.